The smart restaurant email marketing guide to winning more customers

 Has the restaurant prepared for a night of music and dancing?
 Do they have a fabulous New Year's Eve party planned for December 31st?
 Is a well-known magician performing at the establishment?
 Restaurants can inform customers of the exciting, vibrant, and pleasurable events they have in store for them.
 Make the invitation engaging and event-themed.
 Don't forget to state the event's date and time clearly.

-6. Promotion for slow days
+5. Do promotions for slow days

 Every restaurant has peak business days on Fridays, weekends, holidays, and other special days.
 How do they boost foot traffic on regular days?
-Restaurants could accomplish this by announcing special offers to entice people to visit their establishment on weekdays.
+Restaurants could accomplish this by announcing special offers to entice people to visit their establishments on weekdays.

 Given how visually appealing food is, it is extremely probable that restaurants would include multiple food photographs in their emails.